rezazamani2329/AIML-UC-Berkeley--campaign-marketing-analysis-in-banking-system/README.md

 | Logistic Regression    | 0.91       | 0.91           | 0.42           | 0.66      | 0.42    | 0.51     |

-8- `Best model in first round of modeling (SVM)`: with attention to all criteria (train score, test score, time, recall, precision and f1), `SVM` is best model and second best model is logistic regression. see evaluation is 10-2-model comparison and 10-3-best model.
+8- **Best model** in first round of modeling (`SVM)`: with attention to all criteria (train score, test score, time, recall, precision and f1), `SVM` is best model and second best model is logistic regression. see evaluation is 10-2-model comparison and 10-3-best model.

 # Second round of modeling:
-1- `More Feature enginering`: I remove two numerical featue with maximum correlation and remove two categorical features.
+1- **More Feature enginering**: I remove two numerical featue with maximum correlation and remove two categorical features.
 Now we have 7 numerical and 8 categoricalfeatures.

-2- `Preprocessor and encoding:`
+2- **Preprocessor and encoding**
 -use `LabelEncoder()` for target variable
 -use `StandardScaler()` for numerical variables.
 -use `OneHotEncoder()` for categorical variables.

-3- using `GridSearchCV` for tuning the hyperparameters: we define differtent hyperparameters for each classifier and define pipeline with preprocessor, gridsearch for each classifier.
+3- using **GridSearchCV** for tuning the `hyperparameters`: we define differtent hyperparameters for each classifier and define pipeline with preprocessor, gridsearch for each classifier.

-4- `Best parameters` for each classifier are found:
+4- **Best parameters** for each classifier are found:

 `Best Params for  Decision Tree classification`              : {'model__criterion': 'gini', 'model__max_depth': 3}
 `Best Params for  KNN classification`                        : {'model__n_neighbors': 2, 'model__p': 1, 'model__weights': 'uniform'}
 `Best Params for SVM classification`                         : {'model__C': 0.1, 'model__kernel': 'rbf'}
 `Best Params for Logistic Regression classification`        : {'model__C': 1, 'model__solver': 'lbfgs'}

-5- `Pipeline` with best parameters are defined to compare classifiers `user friendly`.
+5- **Pipeline** with best parameters are defined to compare classifiers `user friendly`.

-6- `Evaluation`: evaluatin is based on accuracy score, time, calssification report (recall, precision, f1), confusion matrix and ROC curve. here are the resutls, for more information see 11-5-2 and 11-5-3 sections.
+6- **Evaluation**: evaluatin is based on accuracy score, time, calssification report (recall, precision, f1), confusion matrix and ROC curve. here are the resutls, for more information see 11-5-2 and 11-5-3 sections.

  	                 Accuracy 	    Precision 	Recall 	    F1-Score 	ROC-AUC